stonks2midi/stonks2midi/README.md

 ## Inspirational quotes

-> I have now idea how the stock market works.
+> I have no idea how the stock market works.
 >
 > _-James_